 Supplements that are able to improve libido immediately after oral supplementation are rare and often come with unwanted side effects.
 Yohimbine has been shown to help those with orgasmic or erectile dysfunction, but because it’s also a stimulant, yohimbine should not be supplemented by people using medication for heart and brain conditions.

-Alcohol can also be an effective spur-of-the-moment libido enhancer for some people (in moderate doses).
+Alcohol can also be an effective spur-of-the-moment libido-enhancer for some people (in moderate doses).
 The obvious reason is because alcohol can reduce inhibition.
-But it may also provide a small, short-lived boost to testosterone and reduces inhibition.
-But this effect doesn’t work for everyone.
-Some people experience a small reduction to testosterone after imbibing alcohol, or no effect at all.
-This unpredictability, combined with alcohol’s health risks, make it unsuitable as a long-term testosterone booster and libido enhancer.
+But it may also provide a small, short-lived boost to testosterone.
+However, this effect doesn’t work for everyone.
+Some people experience a small reduction in testosterone after imbibing alcohol, or no effect at all.
+This unpredictability, combined with alcohol’s health risks, make it unsuitable as a long-term testosterone booster and libido-enhancer.

 Even foods traditionally associated with romance and love turn out to have a limited effect on libido once they’re studied.
-There is no evidence to suggest eating oysters before bed improves performance, though if you’re low on zinc, oyster consumption could alleviate a deficiency, which can negatively affect several hormones that influence libido.
+There is no evidence to suggest eating oysters before bed improves performance.
+Though if you’re low on zinc, oyster consumption could alleviate a deficiency, which can negatively affect several hormones that influence libido like testosterone.

 Some people choose to introduce stimulants into the bedroom for special occasions.
 These supplements should be used cautiously, not just in terms of safety, but due to their potential effect on performance.

-Have fun, and stay safe this Valentine’s Day!
+Have fun and stay safe this Valentine’s Day!

 Published By Kamal Patel on 2015-02-13 09:15:36 - Last Updated on 2018-02-14 02:01:40